fbpx

 Yes, you can typically use a credit card to buy train tickets in Florence, Italy.
 Most train stations and ticket machines accept major credit cards such as Visa, MasterCard, and American Express.
 However, it’s always a good idea to have some cash on hand in case a machine or station does not accept credit cards or if you encounter any issues with your card.

-Train schedules in Florence, Italy are generally reliable, but delays can occur due to a variety of reasons, such as maintenance work, strikes, or weather conditions.
+Train schedules in Florence, Italy, are generally reliable, but delays can occur for various reasons, such as maintenance work, strikes, or weather conditions.
 It is always a good idea to check the train schedule and any potential disruptions before departing, either by checking online or inquiring at the train station.

 How do I find my train platform in Florence, Italy?